Packet Transmission

 Wide Area Networks (WANs)

 WANs can span many continents.
-Unlines LANs, these tend not to have a single shared communications medium because they'd spend more time coordinating access to the medium than sending data.
+Unlike LANs, these tend not to have a single shared communications medium because they'd spend more time coordinating access to the medium than sending data.
 WANs are built from packet switches.

 wan.gif